Job Market Paper

 This study proposes a general equilibrium model to describe innovative R&D location decisions by multinational firms.
 Using two countries, a developed North and a developing South, the model examines Northern firms employing researchers in the South in order to produce new varieties of a good.
 The Northern firms risk their product being imitated when offshoring research.
 Southern researchers may take in- formation learned while employed by the Northern firm and start their own competing firm.
 The model’s main predictions are supported empirically by a dataset constructed with US patent data.
 For high-tech industries, stronger IPR-protection in the South increases both industry-level and firm-level offshoring at a rate faster than low-tech industries.
 Southern import tariffs do not affect firm-level innovative R&D offshoring.

 While multinational firms from developed countries have used researchers from emerging areas to assist in the adaption of an existing product, few multinational firms have carried out innovative R&D, or R&D for the creation of a new product, in these areas.
-Using the threat of imitation and wage differences across regions relating to R&D, this study proposes a partial equilibrium model to explain the lack of innovative R&D in developing countries.
+Using the threat of imitation and wage differences of researchers across regions, this study proposes a partial equilibrium model to explain the lack of innovative R&D in developing countries.
 I build a North-South model examining a single firm’s choice of research locations.
 The model predicts that weak IPR-protection in developing countries does not necessarily explain the lack of Southern research.
 In some situations, reduced IPR-protection can even increase Southern research.
 Harsh competition resulting from information leaks coupled with weak IPR-protection can explain much of the lack of innovative research investment in the developing world.
-My model also predicts that smaller firms, or low-tech firms, locate their R&D in the North.
-Medium sized firms, or those with medium research needs, locate in both countries while the largest firms, or high-tech firms, locate research in just the South.
+My model also predicts that firms with low research needs, or firms in low-tech industries, locate their R&D in the North.
+Firms with medium research needs locate in both countries while the firms with the largest research needs, or firms in high-tech industries, locate research in just the South.

 Using a North-South framework, this study proposes a theoretical general equilibrium model with multiple Northern firms offshoring innovative R&D to the South.
 Northern firms vary in ability to manage Southern researchers, and Southern researchers vary in quality.
 Southern researchers of higher quality are more productive but also more likely to leave the firm and start a competing firm through imitation of the product.
 A strengthening of Southern IPR-protection increases offshoring and innovation while eliminating employment opportunities for skilled Southern researchers.
 Therefore, stronger Southern IPR-protection contributes to the emigration of highly qualified researchers.
 The model predicts the effects of changes to the Northern country as a result of this increased emigration.
 Increases in Northern technology increase offshoring and innovation while decreasing the amount of technology transferred.
 The effect of an increase in Northern researcher quality depends on the elasticity of the Northern wage.